tylertaboada/lab-authentication-with-passport/README.md

 ## Iteration #0: Configure Passport

-To start, you will need to configure your passport strategies, configure the serialization and deserialization process, and mount the passport middleware on your app.
+To start, you will need to install `passport`, `passport-local` and `bcryptjs` from your command line, configure your passport strategies, configure the serialization and deserialization process, and mount the passport middleware on your app.

 On the `app.js` file, you should mount the `passport.initialize()` and the `passport.session()` middleware, and place it after the `express-session` middleware.